xingxinglian/matic-docs/docs/develop/ethereum-polygon/matic-js/plasma/is-deposited.md

 title: isDeposited
 keywords:
 - 'plasma client, erc20, withdrawExit, polygon, sdk'
-description: 'Check if a deposit has been completed.'
+description: 'Get started with maticjs'
 ---

 `isDeposited` method can be used to know if a deposit has been completed.